Who is Eligible?

 INSTRUMENTAL MUSIC – Nominee demonstrates outstanding scholarship and achievement in one or more of the areas of music.
 Exceptional talent in composition will be considered, but service to school or community through this talent also will be among determining qualifications.
 Nominees should be prepared to demonstrate their musical talent during a period of two to three minutes by performing with an instrument.
 (Nominees should not be discouraged if judges interrupt the performance so that they can continue the interview.)

 DANCE – For demonstrating exceptional skill, achievement and creative expression in artistic dance (ballroom dance included).
 Portfolios should include training received, dances choreographed, major performances and dance service rendered to the school or community.
 Nominees should be prepared to demonstrate their technique and choreographic skills by performing a self-choreographed solo composition, approximately two minutes in length.
 Nominees will also be asked to respond to an improvisational problem during part of the interview.
 No performance videos required – but should be included in the electronic portfolio.
 (Nominees should not be discouraged if judges interrupt the performance so that they can continue the interview.)

 Box Elder High School Deadlines

 The following deadlines are firm.
 If you are applying to be a Sterling Scholar, be sure you can commit to turning in quality work by each date.

-WEDNESDAY, OCT 13, 2021 – A meeting will be held for students who are interested in Sterling Scholar.
-If you cannot make the meeting, email me and I can get information to you.
+TUESDAY, OCT 10, 2023 after school (2:20 pm) in room V-6 – A meeting will be held for students who are interested in Sterling Scholar.
+If you cannot make the meeting, email me (firstname.lastname@example.org) and I can get information to you.